jpvantassel/hvsrpy/doc/index.rst

 from Dana M. Brannon under the supervision of Professor Brady R. Cox at the University of Texas at Austin.
-The fully-automated frequency-domain rejection algorithm implemented in `hvsrpy` was developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at the Univesity of Texas at Austin and detailed in Cox et al. (in review).
+The fully-automated frequency-domain rejection algorithm implemented in `hvsrpy` was developed by Tianjian Cheng under the supervision of Professor Brady R. Cox at the University of Texas at Austin and detailed in Cox et al. (in review).

 The module includes two main class definitons `Sensor3c` and `Hvsr`.
 These